Fahd-Har/CW2025/README.md

     - Manages the game level from level 1.
     - For every 10 lines removed, the game levels up automatically by calling `checkAndAdvance(int linesRemoved)`.

+- **PauseMenu** Path: src/main/java/com/comp2042/view/scenes/PauseMenu.java
+    - Handles loading and positioning of the pauseScreen.fxml screen.
+    - Manages the visibility of the pause menu panel by binding it directly to the `isPause()` state from the `GameFlowManager` class.

 ## Modified Java Classes
 ### File Refactoring